Here's a brand new mini-strip for you. Check out the new Character Page and About Page!

 (source=Yahoo!News)

 If you feel scandalized by Pope Benedict's recent comments about condom distribution, then stay away from Nigel Cawthorne's quick and clear book Sex Lives of the Popes.
 If you are some sort of sexual historian, however, then you should be on this book like Jesus on Mary Magdalene.
-(That sentence written by Dan Brown.)
+(That sentence written by Dan Brown.)We hope to bring you more pope-related book, film, and multi-media art installation reviews, so send us your suggestions.

 (Disclaimer: what follows may be highly scandalizing.)
 From a brothel purchased in Jesus' name to syphilis in the Vatican, from naked boys in large puddings to popes participating in underage incest, Cawthorne's book is an unapologetic catalog of debauchery.
 At times hilarious and always irreverent, Sex Lives finds most of its humor not in Cawthorne's thoughts or comments, but in the ridiculousness of the examples he skillfully provides: a fifteen-year-old boy who dies from an "excess of intercourse"; women who faint at confession only to be raped by their confessors; and the mind-boggling Joust of the Whores, where some fifty prostitutes came before Pope Alexander VI and stripped, competed on all fours to collect chestnuts, and were then "carnally attacked" by cardinals and other male guests.
 "Whoever had sex with the greatest number of prostitutes won a prize," Cawthorne writes in his typical manner-of-fact voice.